Football League Extra

 Football League Extra is an English Football League highlights show supplied by ITV Sport.
 It usually aired late on Monday nights.

-The programme first aired in 1994, and ended after the 2003–2004 season, when it was to be replaced on Sunday mornings with The Championship.
-The show was first presented by Gabriel Clarke – other presenters later included Dave Beckett, Matt Smith and Tom Skippings.
+The programme first aired in 1994, and ended after the 2003–2004 season, when it was replaced on Sunday mornings by The Championship.
+The show was actually billed as "Endsleigh League Extra" from 1994 to the summer of 1996,as the Football League was sponsored by Endsleigh Insurance, during this period.
+When Nationwide Building Society took over sponsorship of the league next, until 2004,the show's title changed to "Nationwide Football League Extra".

+The show was first presented by Gabriel Clarke; other presenters later included Dave Beckett, Matt Smith and Tom Skippings.
 The show ran many club-specific features and also featured competitions and archive footage.
 Throughout the years, there often featured a Friday/Sunday or Monday extra which showed extended highlights of certain games.
-Football League Extra disbanded for a time in 2002 after the ITV Digital collapse, but soon returned to ITV during the 2002–2003 season.
-The theme in the first 2 seasons was the ITV Euro 92 theme You Are The Number One the shows other theme tune was called "Little Britain" by Dreadzone.
+Football League Extra was taken off air temporarily in 2002 following the collapse of ITV Digital, but returned to ITV during the 2002–2003 season.
+The theme in the first two seasons was the ITV Euro 92 theme "You Are the Number One"; the show's other theme tune was called "Little Britain" by Dreadzone.
 Other songs included "July" by Ocean Colour Scene and "Whoosh" by Bentley Rhythm Ace.